ptrace() and accidental boot fix on ia64

 }

 How do task’s registers get stored to task’s kernel stack?
 There are a few paths to get there.
-Most frequent is perhaps interrupt handling when task is descheduled from CPU and is moved to scheduler wait queue.
+Most frequent is perhaps interrupt handling when task is unscheduled from CPU and is moved to scheduler wait queue.

-ENTRY(interrupt_entry): is an entry point for interrupt handling.
+is an entry point for interrupt handling.

 ENTRY(interrupt_entry)